-[8] [998] This is a suit to recover of the defen-dant a considerable sum of money which the plaintiffs have paid under protest, as tolls for passing through a canal around a [999] dam constructed by defendant across the Cheboygan river about a mile above its mouth where, before the construction of any dam, there were rapids.
+[8] [998] This is a suit to recover of the defendant a considerable sum of money which the plaintiffs have paid under protest, as tolls for passing through a canal around a [999] dam constructed by defendant across the Cheboygan river about a mile above its mouth where, before the construction of any dam, there were rapids.
 To an understanding of the legal questions it is necessary to have some knowledge of the water courses which find an outlet by way of this river.
-OPINION:

 The stream named the Cheboygan is eight miles long, passing from Mullett lake to Mackinaw straits.
 Mullett lake is twelve miles long by three or four wide, and is connected with Burt lake of like size by Indian river, a stream five miles long.
-Grooked river, five miles long, connects Crooked lake, six miles long and a mile wide, with Burt lake.
-Round lake, about a mile in diame-ter, is near Crooked lake and connected with it.
+Crooked river, five miles long, connects Crooked lake, six miles long and a mile wide, with Burt lake.
+Round lake, about a mile in diameter, is near Crooked lake and connected with it.
 About five miles above the mouth of the Cheboygan river, Black river comes into it.
 This [3] is a stream sixty miles long, and passes through Black lake, which is ten miles long and three wide.
-Rainy river, thirty miles long, empties into Mullett lake.
-Sturgeon river, forty miles long, empties into Mullett lake.
-Sturgeon river, thirty miles long, empties into Burt lake.
-Two small steamers, capa-ble of carrying a hundred passengers cach, navigate the waters from the head of Crooked lake to the straits of Mackinaw.
-All the waters mentioned are made use of for floatina. floating logs and lumber on their way to the place of manufacture or to market, and vessels drawing five feet of water run up to the head of Mullett lake, and those
+Rainy river, thirty miles long, empties into Black lake.
+Pigeon river, forty miles long, empties into Mullett lake.
+Sturgeon river, seventy miles long, emptics into Indian river.
+Maple river, thirty miles long, empties into Burt lake.
+Two small steamers, capable of carrying a hundred passengers each, navigate the waters from the head of Crooked lake to the straits of Mackinaw.
+All the waters mentioned are made use of for floating logs and lumber on their way to the place of manufacture or to market, and vessels drawing five feet of water run up to the head of Mullett lake, and those drawing two and a half feet to the head of Crooked lake.